petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

 1. To import data, you must have the fully qualified class name of the entity you are importing.
 You can get the class name from the API explorer in your installation at `/o/api`.
 Scroll down to the *Schemas* section and note down the `x-class-name` field of the entity you want to import.

-1. Use the following cURL script to import Accounts to your Liferay instance.
+1. Use the following cURL script to import accounts to your Liferay instance.
 On the command line, navigate to the `curl` folder.
 Execute the `ImportTask_POST_ToInstance.sh` script with the fully qualified class name of *Account* as a parameter.

    ```bash
    ./ImportTask_POST_ToInstance.sh com.liferay.headless.admin.user.dto.v1_0.Account
    ```

    The JSON response shows the creation of a new import task.
-Note down the `id` of the task:
+Note the `id` of the task:

    ```bash
    {